-The way you register to vote in the UK has changed.
-Everyone now needs to register themselves individually and provide additional information to prove their identity.
-To find out more about the changes go to: Your Vote Matters
+In the UK, if you are eligible to vote you are required by law to register.
+Each individual has to complete the registration process themselves and provide additional information to prove their identity and their address.
+To find out more go to: Your Vote Matters

 Register to vote